k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-2.md

 kind: warning
 ---
-TODO: figure out if the annotation in the webapp `kubescape.io/max-sniffing-time: "2m"` takes precendence and if it overrides the learningPeriod or the maxlearningPeriod or both.
+TODO: figure out if the annotation in the webapp `kubescape.io/max-sniffing-time: "2m"` takes precendence and if it overrides the learningPeriod or the maxlearningPeriod or both. (the `"scanTimeout": "5m"` is related to grype and has nothing to do with the runtime stuff)
 ::

 ```